Antarctica (1983 film): Box office

 The film was a big hit in Japan, where it sold 3.5 million tickets in pre-sales prior to release.
 It became the number-one Japanese film on the domestic market in 1983, earning ¥5.9 billion in distributor rental income.
 It became the highest-grossing domestic film in Japan up until then with ¥11 billion ($101 million) in gross receipts, from 12 million ticket sales in the country.
 It held the domestic box office record for fourteen years.
 Adjusted for inflation, the film grossed the equivalent of $298 million in Japan as of 2021.

 In France, the film sold 543,470 tickets at the box office, making it the 77th top-grossing film of 1985.

+Awards

+The film was selected as the Japanese entry for the Best Foreign Language Film at the 56th Academy Awards, but was not accepted as a nominee.
+It entered into the 34th Berlin International Film Festival, and at the Japan Academy Awards was nominated for the best film, cinematography, lighting, and music score, with the film winning the Popularity Award, for the two dogs Taro and Jiro, as most popular performer(s) of the year.
+The film won both the Best Cinematography and the Readers' Choice Award at the Mainichi Film Concours Awards.
+Antarctica was nominated for the Golden Bear Award at the 1984 Berlin International Film Festival, with said prize being that respective cinema institution's highest possible honor.

 Adaptations

 In 2006, Antarctica's plot was adapted into the American Disney live-action film remake Eight Below, which is dedicated to the memory of the director Koreyoshi Kurahara.
 A 2011 Japanese television drama series titled Nankyoku Tairiku centers on Japan's first expedition to Antarctica in 1958.
 It also carries the American Humane disclaimer "No Animals Were Harmed".